Chadnaut/Attract-Mode-Experiments/layouts/Experiment.Sand/README.md

 > Chadnaut 2024
 > https://github.com/Chadnaut/Attract-Mode-Experiments

+*IMPORTANT - Anti-Aliasing must be set to **None***\
+The shader requires exact pixel values to run correctly!

 ![Example](example.png)

-Something different with a surface shader feedback loop - falling `sand` art.
+Something different with a surface shader feedback loop - falling `sand art`.
 Catch it with the paddle!

 ![Example](example2.png)